 How did the polar environment, weather, and wildlife impact your photo series?

-Take us into the technical aspects of how you accomplished this effect.
+Take us into the technical part of how you accomplished this.

-Did these pictures make up more or less the bulk of your photo series?
+Did these pictures make up the bulk of your photo series?

 What first inspired you to become a visual artist?